 But, there is a logical explanation behind this increase, as well as certain things you can do to reduce the number of such mornings.

-Your morning blood sugar can be high because of three reasons: the Somogyi effect, the dawn phenomenon, and wanning insulin.
+Your morning blood sugar can be high because of American Diabetes Organization: the Somogyi effect, the dawn phenomenon, and waning insulin.

 While you sleep, a number of changes occur in your body which could result in higher blood sugar in the morning.
 Your body sleeps most soundly between 00:00 and 3:00 AM – the time when you have little need for insulin.

-Taking insulin in the evening causes a drastic reduction in the blood sugar levels during this period of the night.
-Next, between 3:00 AM and 8:00 AM, the body begins to prepare the stored glucose for the day, churning it out and releasing hormones which lower the insulin sensitivity.
+Taking insulin in the evening causes a drastic reduction in blood sugar levels during this period of the night.
+Next, between 3:00 AM and 8:00 AM, the body begins to prepare the stored glucose for the day, churning it out and releasing hormones that lower insulin sensitivity.

 All of this happens while your night insulin dose is gradually wearing off.
 So, the combination of all of these events that happen while you sleep causes an increase in your blood glucose levels in the “dawn” or morning.

 Rebound hyperglycemia or the Somogyi effect is the rarer cause of high morning blood sugar.
 Even though the processes that happen in your body during the sleep cycle are the same as in the dawn phenomenon, this cause is more a result of improper management of diabetes.

 It could happen in two scenarios.
 In the first one, you didn’t have enough bedtime snacks, or you took too much insulin.
 Here, your blood glucose levels could become too low in the middle of the night, and then increase due to the hormones released by your body.

 The second scenario is when your bedtime insulin dose is not enough, resulting in blood sugar spikes in the morning.